vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+# Version 0.15 - 5/6/2020
+## General gameplay changes:
+* Fixed a few missing culture provinces in Africa.
+* Fixed a bug where if AI UK or France didn't annex the coastal African nations they would perpetually truce break and declare war over and over again.
+* Fixed a bug with change ideology decision that gave unlimited admin points.
+* Removed RGO size bonus from strategic goods event modifier.
+* Removed cooldown from reduce infamy decision.
+* Lowered cost of assimilation decision from 500 admin points to 400.
+* Lowered infamy cost from take capital and acquire massive state casus bellis from 15 to 12.5.
+* Added smokeless powder invention that reduces ammunition factory input costs.
+* Added option to ask for £100,000 in the request grant decision and removed option to request £4M and £8M grants.
+Anytime a transfer of over £2,000,000 occurs in game, for some reason it glitches and goes negative.
+* Reduced infamy gain from geneva convention modifier.
+* Bureaucrats will no longer promote or demote into anything unless they make up more than 1% of a state's population.
+* Revolution and counterrevolution tech will automatically set a country's centralization level to unitary if it was on regionalism.
+* Lowered minimum naval supply slider from 30% to 20%.
+* Lowered minimum naval supply before attrition kicks in from 25% to 15%
+* Lowered education slider expenses by about 40%.
+* All uncivs except China can now gain researchpoints by conquest at the start without needing to pass any military reforms.
+* Halved total blockaded modifier.

+## Map changes:
+* Rebalanced some grain, fruit, fish, and cattle RGOs.
+* Re-arranged states in Mongolia and Poland.
+* Split Manchuria into 2 states and doubled the number of provinces in each.
+* Added 2 more provinces to North Zhili state.

+## Country Balance Changes:
+###### China:
+* Nerfed chinese emigration.
+* Introduced a "soft" cap of 1%, 0.5%, and 0.3% to soldier POPs in states above 1M, 2M, and 4M population if a pop is chinese.
+This soft cap can be exceeded if a national focus is used to encourage soldiers in that province, this only affects the rate of soldier promotion if no national focus is used.
+* Removed the ability for human players to trigger the taiping rebellion early.
+Now it always triggers in 1851.
+China still cannot declare wars for acquire state or conquest before the taiping rebellion occurs.
+* Removed mandate of heaven modifier.
+* Added imperial examinations modifier.
+Imperial examinations give +100% admin efficiency and -30% research points.
+It can be removed via decision.
+* Added early and late qing reform decisions.
+They both give a modifier that gives +2 daily base research points, however the early one also gives +0.2 global militancy and the later one can only be enacted in 1895.
+* Changed the way boxer rebels work.
+When they capture a province, they kill 50% of the clergy and 3% of the all POPs in the province.
+When they enforce their demands by occupying the capital they remove 2 economic reforms, 2 military reforms, and both early and late qing reforms.
+Boxer rebels only spawn after China reaches 50% civilization progress.
+* Disabled ability for China to gain research points from conquest.
+Not even passing military reforms can enable this.
+You'll have to enact the early qing reforms decision if you want to civilize quickly.

 # Version 0.144 - 4/13/2020
 ## General gameplay changes:
 * Fixed admin point cost reduction for change agricultural RGO decision that was meant to be introduced in v0.142.